-It is now believed the Creteboom is the only remaining concrete ship of the 12 built in 1917 during the height of World War 1 when there was a shortage of steel.
+It is now believed the Creteboom is the only remaining concrete ship of the 12 constructed in 1917 during the height of World War 1 when there was a shortage of steel.
 The vessel was built by John Ver Mehr and Co Shoreham-by-Sea, Sussex, for the British Ministry of Shipping.

 Belleek Wood, as we know it today, began its life in the 1800s when the Knox Gore family began to plant around their home Belleek Manor – now a popular hotel.

-However, a large section of old woodland is made up of rare forest habitats that date back thousands of years and still containing much of the flora and fauna associated with these ancient woodlands.
+However, a large section of old woodland is made up of rare forest habitats that date back thousands of years and still contain much of the flora and fauna associated with these ancient woodlands.